mixmastamyk/prn/readme.rst

 Examples
 -----------------------

-Quick start with something simple—\
+A quick start with something simple—\
-to replace underscores with spaces on some mp3s, try this:
+to replace underscores with spaces on some mp3s, try this, is shown below:

 .. code-block:: shell